vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 ## Delete the app and the Service Instance

-There are two ways to delete the app and the Tanzu GemFire service instance
+There are two ways to delete the app and the VMware GemFire service instance

 ### Option 1: Delete the app and service using the cf cli